adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 }
 ```

-With that, all of the differences between operating systems is taken care of.
+With that, all of the differences between operating systems are taken care of.
 What's left is to implement functionality specific to the server and client.
-With the type aliasing above, the implentations will be the same for Windows and Linux.
+With the type aliasing above, the server and client implentations will be the same for both Windows and Linux.

 ### Server